GRACeFUL-project/GRACeFULEditor/version2/events/Y3_report.md

 This resulted in one deliverable which was handed in on time:
 * D3.3 VA EDA Tool Prototype (RAT components)

-The source code of the Graceful Visual Editor is available under the [link] (https://github.com/GRACeFUL-project/GRACeFULEditor/).
+The source code of the Graceful Visual Editor is available under the [link](https://github.com/GRACeFUL-project/GRACeFULEditor/).
-The tool demo is available online under the [link] (http://vocol.iais.fraunhofer.de/graceful-rat/static/index.html)
+The tool demo is available online under the [link](http://vocol.iais.fraunhofer.de/graceful-rat/static/index.html)

 ## Progress beyond state of the art